D5239, 5239, 25089

 Although this view is undated it is believed to be 25089 working the 16.40 Norwich - Birmingham on June 5th 1985 (see note above).

-The passenger workings in July for 25089 were all north of the border.
-On July 8th the relief 13.50 Birmingham New Street - Edinburgh was worked forward from Carstairs by 25089 & 25213.
-A week later on July 17th (or 16th?) the 11.18 Euston - Stirling motorail was worked forward from Mossend by 25089.
+On July 8th the relief 13.50 Birmingham New Street - Edinburgh was handled by four Class 25s with 25266 & 25285 between Birmingham New Street & Preston via Manchester and later 25089 & 25213 forward from Carstairs.
+On July 12th 25089 & 25190 were southbound at Warrington Bank Quay witn an oil train (empties for Stanlow?), On July 17th? the 11.18 Euston - Stirling motorail was worked forward from Mossend by 25089.
 The final recorded passenger working for 25089 took place two days later on July 19th working the 17.40 Carlisle - Glasgow Central.

 On August 12th 25089 worked a Bescot - Banbury freight.